leaningtech/labs/src/content/docs/cheerpj3/04-guides/Startup-time-optimization.md

 This list of resources is to be specified manually when starting the CheerpJ environment in an HTML page.
 We also provide a simple profiling tool to automatically record and output a list of used resources during the execution of an application.

-By combining the use of this profiler together with the preloader, one can highly optimise the initial download and startup time of a converted application.
+By combining the use of this profiler together with the preloader, one can highly optimise the initial download and startup time of an application.
 Taking advantage of this is a simple 2-step process:

 1. Run the application normally using CheerpJ.
 After the application is loaded, open the JavaScript console of the browser (e.g. Ctrl+Shift+I on many browsers), and type: